''This is a 'thank you' for the excellent Oman trip in February. Neatly missing the worst of the English winter, and

 The verdant parks and gardens of Muscat provide a good place to start the tour and catch up with the commoner species of the area.
 Grey Francolin, Laughing Dove, Little Green Bee-eater, Pallid Swift, Isabelline Shrike, Purple Sunbird, African Rock Martin, and White-eared, Spectacled and Red-vented Bulbuls all occur.
 The Indian influence is felt by the presence of Indian Roller, Common Myna and Indian Silverbill.

 One morning we will visit the old port of Muscat, with its Sooty and Slender-billed Gulls, Crested Terns and Western Reef Herons.
 From here we will take an inshore boat trip on the sheltered waters, where Steppe Gulls and Red-necked Phalaropes congregate around pods of feeding dolphins.
-Al Fahal Island is home to a colony of Sooty Falcons.

 THE DESERT AND MUDDAY OASIS